Home » Care for Tarantula Enclosure, Diet and Handling

 Health Monitoring

-Regularly observe your tarantula for signs of health issues for example, shrunken abdomen, lack of activity and loss of appetite are indication of some medical condition and need to be addressed.
+Regularly observe your tarantula for signs of health issues.
+For example, a shrunken abdomen, lack of activity, and loss of appetite are indications of some medical condition and need to be addressed.
 You should consult a veterinarian if you notice any abnormalities.

 Habitat Cleaning And Sanitation

-Frequently Asked Questions About Care For Your Tarantula
+Frequently Asked Questions About Caring for Your Tarantula

 Answer: A tarantula can grow extremely quickly if fed every day.
 Offering food, however, should be done every 4–7 days for juvenile spiders and every 7–10 days for adult spiders.

-Answer: You should not worry during initial times as tarantulas may undergo some fasting regime.
-You should remove uneaten prey and water should be refilled.
+Answer: You should not worry during the initial times, as tarantulas may undergo a fasting regime.
+You should remove uneaten prey, and water should be refilled.
 Also, it should be first confirmed with the fact that it is not undergoing a molting process.
 You should consult a certified veterinarian if fasting continues.

 Answer: Yes, it is perfectly normal.
-Some species love to stay inside the burrow and other hiding places while some species like to wander inside the terrarium.
-For example Costa Rican Zebra Tarantula can be in its burrow for about a month.
+Some species love to stay inside the burrow.
+For example, the Costa Rican Zebra Tarantula can be in its burrow for about a month.

 Answer: Like every living creature, tarantulas may get sick.
 Shrunken abdomen, loss of appetite, and lack of activity may indicate that your tarantula is not keeping well.
 It may catch some kind of infection from the feed as well.

-Answer: Tarantulas are hardy creatures and life span varies from species to species.
-However, females have greater longevity of 15-25 years whereas males survive for a short duration of nearly 5-8 years.
+Answer: Tarantulas are hardy creatures, and life span varies from species to species.
+However, females have a greater longevity of 15-25 years, whereas males survive for a short duration of nearly 5-8 years.

 Leave a Comment